 Disconnect USB.
-Remove the pushbutton and connect a force-sensitive resistor, the $10 \text{ k}\Omega$ resistor and wires to analog input A0 as shown.
+Remove the pushbutton and connect a force-sensitive resistor, the 10 kΩ resistor and wires to analog input A0 as shown.

 You've created a voltage divider.
-Normally the force sensor has a resistance much higher than $10 \text{ k}\Omega$, so A0 gets pulled to near 0V by the $10 \text{ k}\Omega$ resistor.
+Normally the force sensor has a resistance much higher than 10 kΩ, so A0 gets pulled to near 0V by the 10 kΩ resistor.
 Press on the force sensor, and you lower its resistance.
-It can go way below 10 $k\Omega$, and the voltage on A0 then goes up to almost 5V.
-So: more pressure - more voltage.
+It can go way below 10 kΩ, and the voltage on A0 then goes up to almost 5V.
+So: more pressure - higher voltage.
 That's how you can read continuous (analog) values.